+Modi's 74th Independence Day speech highlights: Covid19 not an obstacle to hamper self-reliant India

-Modi's 74th Independence Day speech highlights: PM emphasises on Make in India and Make for World
+Modi's 74th Independence Day speech highlights: Covid not an obstacle to hamper self-reliant India

 New Delhi, Aug 15: Prime Minister Narendra Modi unfurled the tricolour at the Red fort to mark India's 74th Independence Day.
 This year's 'I-Day' celebrations have been overshadowed by the pandemic.